-A new pastor was visiting the homes of his parishioners hoping to recruit some volunteers for a new project.
+A new pastor was visiting the homes of his parishioners, hoping to recruit some volunteers for a new project.
 At one house it seemed obvious that someone was at home, but no answer came to his repeated knocks at the door.
-So, he took out a business card that had “Revelation 3:20” printed on the back of it for such an occasion, and stuck it in the door.
+So he took out a business card that had Revelation 3:20 printed on the back of it for such an occasion, and he stuck it in the door.

-When the offering was processed the following Sunday, he found that his card had been returned.
-Added to it was this cryptic message, “Genesis 3:10.”
-Reaching for his Bible to check out the citation, he broke up in gales of laughter.
-Revelation 3:20 begins “Behold, I stand at the door and knock.”
+When the offering was processed the following Sunday, he found that his card had been returned with Genesis 3:10 written on it.
+Reaching for his Bible to check out the citation, he broke into laughter.
+Revelation 3:20 begins, “Behold, I stand at the door and knock.”
 Genesis 3:10 reads, “I heard your voice in the garden and I was afraid for I was naked.”

 Try This! ❯

-3. Scout for People
+3. Scout for people.

-4. Pray for Wisdom
+4. Pray for wisdom.

 Ultimately, Scripture reminds us that if we lack wisdom all we need to do is ask our Heavenly Father (James 1:5).
 Don’t let yourself become frustrated with whom to choose or how to go about it.
 Remember, every youth ministry will look different, and there isn’t a perfect answer for how to go about attracting passionate individuals for youth group involvement.
 If you find yourself overwhelmed and not knowing what to do, just pray.
 Repeatedly in Scripture we see that prayer provides results.
 God will give you wisdom if you ask.
 Also, check out these tips on keeping good volunteer leaders once you have them.